AdobeDocs/experience-manager-screens.en/help/using/mobile-network-setup.md

 # Mobile Network Setups {#mobile-network-setup}

-Adobe AEM Screens Players can also be connected using Mobile/Cellular Networks running at least a 3G network.
+AEM Screens Players can also be connected using mobile or cellular networks running at least a 3G network.

-Within the AEM Screens, the needed content is physically downloaded to the Player Controller/Computer and properly stored within the underlying Operating System.
-Therefor the given bandwidth is only impacting initial download times and doesn’t influence the Display Systems performance at all.
+Within the AEM Screens, the required content is physically downloaded to the Player Controller or Computer and properly stored within the underlying Operating System.
+Therefor the given bandwidth is only impacts initial download times and does not influence the performance of Displays.

 Connection of AEM Screens Players with a Cellular 3/4/5G Connect to your Mobile Service Data Provider.
-The Benefit of this Setup is that the Mobile Router can be placed in a optimized spot to ensure best available Network coverage.
+The benefit of this Setup is that the Mobile Router can be placed in a optimized spot to ensure best available Network coverage.
 This is usually in an elevated and open position with as less surrounding concrete or metal construction as possible.

-This SetUp allows AEM Screen Users a great flexibility as there is no landline required to connect AEM Screens.
+This SetUp allows AEM Screen Users a great flexibility as there is no landline connection required to connect AEM Screens.

 ![](/help/using/assets/mobile-network-1.png)